tahiri-lab/phyDBSCAN/README.md

 20	8	4	0	50

 The first number (20) is the number of points in the dataset, the third number (4) is the number of clusters expected.
+This third number is used to calculate the ARI (Adjusted Rand Index).

-The output of the program is the following (with the number of groups expected in the dataset : 4:
+The output of the program is the following (with the number of groups expected in the dataset : 4):

 ![exampleResult.png](https://github.com/tahiri-lab/phyDBSCAN/blob/main/img/exampleResult.png)